GAnagno/blog/cv.md

 Experience
 ----------
-Currently
+*Currently*
 **Data Scientist at EUCLIDorNOT**
 Data analytic services related to data collection, cleaning and analysis, programming algorithms and providing technical expertise directed towards the understanding and utilisation of data connected to the real estate industry, RE5Q London.

-2017-2020
+*2017-2020*
 **Architect at PHARMAPLAN AG**
 Data coordination (BIM) of one biotech production facility and one lab facility, Lonza Visp.

-2016-2017
+*2016-2017*
 **Architect at BLATTER MÜLLER**
-Virtual reality environments with Unity 3D for the new municipal multipurpose hall, Bubendorf BL.
+Virtual reality environments with Unity 3D for a multipurpose hall, Bubendorf.

-2014-2015
+*2014-2015*
 **Intern at SAM Architekten AG**
 Responsible for the digital fabrication unit.
-Participation in the planning of the FIFA Museum, Zürich.
+Participation in the planning of the FIFA Museum.

-2013-2014
+*2013-2014*
 **Student Assistant at ETH Zürich**
 Responsible for digital prototyping at the Professorship of Digital Architectonics, ETH Zürich.